 Role: Vice Principal

 Biography: I have 20 years of experience working in school settings including primary, secondary, independent, faith based, non-denominational, single sex, co-ed and free schools.
-Currently, I work as an Educational Consultant in School Improvement as well as running a small perfume business in London.
+I have worked as an Educational Consultant in School Improvement as well as running a small perfume business in London.
 My previous roles include working as a Curriculum Development Advisor for a MAT in Newham, Vice Principal in LEA and prior to that as an Advanced Skills Teacher (AST) in Maths.
 Further, I am an accredited WRAP trainer from the Home Office and hold a Masters in Education as well as National Professional Qualification for Headteachers (NPQH).
 All of the above gives me a sound set of skills and experience to be in a position to support and challenge the Principal at a strategic level in order to help the Academy progress.

 Role: Assistant Principal